karmab/kcli/doc/index.rst

 -----------

-You can also define plan files in yaml with a list of profiles, vms, disks, and networks and vms to deploy (look at the sample) and deploy it with kcli plan.
+You can also define plan files in yaml with a list of profiles, vms, disks, and networks and vms to deploy and deploy it with kcli plan.
 The following type can be used within a plan:

 -  network
 -  template